MarkABB/Proskills/README.md

 # Proskills
-For the Professional Skills assignment
+For the Professional Skills assignment.